 In the words of one of our recipe testers, “Breakfast cookies are hard.
 You want them to be healthy so you feel virtuous about starting the day on the right foot, but you still want your breakfast to taste good.
 These cookies leave you feeling slightly virtuous (flax!) yet slightly naughty (CHOCOLATE!).”
-Think of granola bars but in cookie form.
+Think of them as granola bars but in cookie form.
 That’s what you get with this breakfast cookies recipe.
-And you can feel free to tweak the recipe a little to suit your tastes, whether by adding walnuts, skipping the flax, tossing in some pumpkin seeds, maybe even upping the amount of banana or egg for a moister cookie.
-As our tester alluded to, it’s all about perspective.
+And you can feel free to tweak the recipe a little to suit your tastes, whether by adding walnuts, skipping the flax, tossing in some pumpkin seeds, maybe even upping the amount of banana or egg for a moister cookie.–Renee Schettler Rossi

 - 1 1/2 cups old-fashioned rolled oats

 - 2 tablespoons light brown sugar

 - 1/2 teaspoon ground cinnamon

 - 1/4 teaspoon salt

 - 2 teaspoons vanilla extract